nelmio/alice/doc/complete-reference.md

         favoriteNumber: 42
 ```

-Now it will generate ten users, with names user1 to user10.
+Now it will generate ten users, with IDs `user1` to `user10`.
 Pretty good but
 we only have 10 bobs with the same name, username and email, which is not
 so fancy yet.